 Thomasina Andersen, Office and Operations Manager

-Born and raised in Cordova Alaska to a traditional fishing family, Thomasina first came to Southeast in 2000 to attend UAS.
+Born in Cordova, Alaska and raised in a traditional fishing family, Thomasina first came to Southeast in 2000 to attend UAS.
 In Juneau, she learned to love the forests and waters of the Tongass as much as those of the Chugach.
 Bouncing around a bit in typical Alaskan fashion, she finally finished her BA in English Rhetoric at UAA in 2010, and worked as both an intern and later a Technical Writer/Editor for Chugach Alaska Corporation’s Business Development Unit in Anchorage.
 After some soul-searching, she eventually found her true calling defending Alaska’s wild places while working as Operations Manager for the Copper River Watershed project in Cordova.
 Following her heart back to Juneau, she worked recently as an assistant to the State of Alaska Department of Education & Early Development’s CTE Program before seeking out her current role.
 When she’s not supporting the staff at SEACC, she enjoys hiking, biking, reading, writing, and being a nerd.

 Margaret Friedenauer, Online Organizer/Communications